dgoldman30/Dungeon_Crawler/doc/use-cases/save-game.md

 User has saved and exited the game.

 # Main success scenario
+1. The character's data is saved locally
-The user's game is saved, and they are returned to the main screen.
+2. The user is returned to the start screen

 # Extensions
-- User is in a zone that doesn't allow saving
+- User is in a zone that doesn't allow saving (1)
-- User cancels the save & quit request
+- User cancels the save & quit request (*)

 # Special Requirements
 - Save the character's data to the device